Since 1971, when we saw our first patients in a local elementary school, we have been part of the community we serve.

-Under the leadership of the Alliance for Latin American Progress, a community advocacy agency, the Fair Haven, then know as Fair Haven Clinic, began seeing patients two evenings a week.
+Under the leadership of the Alliance for Latin American Progress, a community advocacy agency, Fair Haven Community Health Care (then know as Fair Haven Clinic) began seeing patients two evenings a week.
 The clinic served adults and children on a walk-in basis for minor illnesses, immunizations, and family planning services.
-Soon patients identified Fair Haven their medical home and not just a place for episodic care.
+Soon patients identified Fair Haven as their medical home and not just a place for episodic care.

 Today, we provide care for multiple generations at over 80,000 office visits in 14 locations.
 As we grow to serve new families and new communities, we still work to put the patient first in everything we do.

 Here’s a look at how we got to where we are today.